RameezAnwar/PythonTestServer/README.md

 # PythonTestServer
-A simple python web server to run on local host
+A simple python web server to run on local host.